 Error Code Meaning 0 The MicroEJ Application ended normally (i.e., all the non-daemon threads are terminated or System. exit(exitCode) has been called).
 See section Exit Codes. -1 The microejapp.o produced by SOAR is not compati- ble with the MicroEJ Core Engine (microejruntime.a ).
 The object file has been built from another MicroEJ Platform. -2 Internal error.
 Invalid link configuration in the MicroEJ Architecture or the MicroEJ Platform. -3 Evaluation version limitations reached: termination of the application.
 See section Limitations . -5 Not enough resources to start the very first MicroEJ thread that executes main method.
-See section Op- tion(text): Java heap size (in bytes). -12 Number of threads limitation reached.
-See sections Limitations and Option(text): Number of threads. -13 Fail to start the MicroEJ Application because the speci- fied MicroEJ heap is too large or too small.
-See section • Option(text): Java heap size (in bytes). -14 Invalid MicroEJ Application stack configuration.
-The stack start or end is not eight-byte aligned, or stack block size is too small.
-See section Option(text): Num- -16 ber of blocks in pool.
-The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine cannot be restarted.
-The MicroEJ Core Engine is not in a valid state because -17 of one of the following situations: SNI_startVM called before SNI_createVM. • SNI_startVM called while the MicroEJ Apppli- cation is running. • SNI_createVM called several times.
-Shizer cate in cate a several times. -18 The memory used for the MicroEJ heap or immor- tal heap does not work properly.
+See section Op- -12 tion(text): Java heap size (in bytes).
+Number of threads limitation reached.
+See sections -12 Limitations and Option(text): Number of threads. -13 Fail to start the MicroEJ Application because the speci- 19 fied MicroEJ heap is too large or too small.
+See section Option(text): Java heap size (in bytes). -14 Invalid MicroEJ Application stack configuration.
+The •• stack start or end is not eight-byte aligned, or stack block size is too small.
+See section Option(text): Num- ber of blocks in pool. -16 The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine is not in a valid state because of one of the following situations: • SNI_startVM called before SNI_createVM.
+SNI_startVM called while the MicroEJ Apppli- cation is running.
+SNI_createVM called several times. -18 The memory used for the MicroEJ heap or immor- tal heap does not work properly.
 Read/Write mem- ory checks failed.
 This may be caused by an invalid external RAM configuration.
-Verify java_heap and java_immortals sections locations. -19 The memory used for the MicroEJ Application static fields does not work properly.
+Verify java_heap and java_immortals sections locations. -19 The memory used for the MicroEJ Application static 13 fields does not work properly.
 Read/Write memory checks failed.
 This may be caused by an invalid exter- nal RAM configuration.
 Verify .bss.soar section lo- cation. -20 KF configuration internal error.
 Invalid link configura- tion in the MicroEJ Architecture or the MicroEJ Plat- form. -21 Number of monitors per thread limitation reached.
-22 See sections Limitations and Options . -22 Internal error.
-Invalid FPU configuration in the MicroEJ 22 Architecture. -23 The function LLMJVM_IMPL_initialize defined in the Abstraction Layer implementation returns an er- 24 The function LLMTVM TMDL umTeekStented defined 5.7.4 MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined in the Abstraction Layer implementation returns an er- 25 The function LLMT/M TMDL shutdown defined in the -25 The function LLMJVM_IMPL_shutdown defined in the
+See sections Limitations and Options . -22 Internal error.
+Invalid FPU configuration in the MicroEJ Architecture. -23 The function LLMJVM_IMPL_initialize defined in the Abstraction Layer implementation returns an er- ror.
+5.7.
+MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined in the Abstraction Layer implementation returns an er- ror. -25 The function LLMJVM_IMPL_shutdown defined in the Abstraction Layer implementation returns an error